extremq/SPG-opengl/README.md

 - GLM
 - GLEW

-> learn to read CMakeLists.txt
+> Learn to read CMakeLists.txt

 Also, this is for Linux (notice `/usr/include`).